-Students are involved in many charitable events, and are often asking students and staff to donate to a variety of causes.
-Students can with permission from the Executive Vice President:
+Students are involved in many charitable events and are often asking staff and other students to donate to a variety of causes.
+Students can with permission from the Vice President Academics:

-- Set up a table or a stand in the foyer during assemblies; - Contact marketing@nzchiro.co.nz and ask for their information to be distributed to staff and students; - Place a poster in the staff kitchen or in the student hub; - Organise bake sales.
+- Set up a table or a stand in the fover during assemblies. - Contact marketing@nzchiro.co.nz and ask for their information to be distributed to staff and students: - Place a poster in the staff kitchen or in the student hub; - Organise bake sales.